-The new work area is located in an area of low (PFYC 2) paleontological sensitivity and no excavation is anticipated.
-Therefore, no paleontological monitoring will be required.
+The new work area is located within an area of PFYC 3 Moderate paleontological sensitivity; however, no excavation is anticipated, therefore no paleontological monitoring will be required.

 Traffic and Transportation: Consistent with MM T-1a and MM T-1b, Construction Transportation and Traffic Control Plans have been developed and approved.
 The Construction Transportation Plan describes timing of commutes, methods of reducing crew-related traffic, and other methods for reducing construction-generated additional traffic on regional and local roadways.
 No additional impacts to traffic and transportation will occur with the implementation of this MPR.